Soviet bureaucracy

+Description

+Harvard historian Richard Pipes suggests the Soviet nomenklatura system reflected a continuation of the old Tsarist regime, as many former chinovniks or "careerists" joined the Bolshevik government during and after the Russian Civil War of 1917–1922.
+Citing Soviet historian Sheila Fitzpatrick and sociologist Alena Ledeneva, academic and author Francis Spufford argues in Red Plenty that the Soviet bureaucracy differed from bureaucracy elsewhere in that "it was not predictable and rule-governed", but built upon the improvisations and personal dealings of individual state employees.

 History

 Until the February Revolution of 1917, an extensive bureaucracy played a major role in the governance of Tsarist Russia.
 In 1722, the Table of Ranks were introduced by Peter the Great, which organised the Russian military, naval and civil services into a formal hierarchy.
 This created an administrative class called chinovniks.

 In 1903, in To the Rural Poor, Vladimir Lenin wrote:

 Just as the peasants were the slaves of the landlords, so the Russian people are still the slaves of the officials.
 Just as the peasants lacked civil freedom under the serf-owning system, so the Russian people still lack political liberty.
 Political liberty means the freedom of the people to arrange their public, state affairs.

 Following the Bolshevik seizure of power, the Table of Ranks was abolished along with the institution of chinovniks.
 However, a new system of bureaucracy was quickly established, reluctantly falling back onto the expertise of the former tsarist civil servants.
-Harvard historian Richard Pipes suggests the Soviet nomenklatura system reflected a continuation of the old Tsarist regime, as many former chinovniks or "careerists" joined the Bolshevik government during and after the Russian Civil War of 1917–1922.
 Lenin wrote that appointments to the civil service were to take into account: reliability, political attitude, qualifications, and administrative ability.

 Joseph Stalin, general secretary of the party from 1922, became known as "Comrade File Cabinet" for his attention to the details of the party's appointments.
 In the early 1920s, Stalin was responsible for the development of the Central Committee's patronage system which he used to appoint his political supporters to prominent positions.
 Under the first Five Year Plan (1928-1932), the status and flexibility of civil servants was improved, although rigid central party control was retained.
 In 1935, the State Commission on the Civil Service was created with the goal of facilitating authority over the practices of state personnel.
 This was attached to the Commissariat of Finance, which exercised oversight over the commission.

 Under Nikita Khrushchev, from 1953, the power of the party bureaucracy was strengthened as power that had previously been concentrated by Stalin into the hands of the Politburo was restored to the Central Committee.
 According to American Sovietologist Seweryn Bialer, following Leonid Brezhnev's accession to power in 1964, the appointment authority of the CPSU underwent a substantial expansion.
 However, in the late 1980s, under Mikhail Gorbachev, official statements suggest that the party actually intended to reduce its appointment authority.